Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Introduction

 \section{Introduction}

 Animals thrive in a constantly changing environmental demands at many time scales.
 Biological brains seem capable of using these changes advantageously and leverage the temporal structure to learn causal and well-factorized representations \citep{collins_reasoning_2012, yu_adaptive_2021, herce_castanon_mixture_2021}.
 In contrast, traditional neural networks suffer in such settings with sequential experience and display prominent interference between old and new learning limiting most training paradigms to using shuffled data \citep{mccloskey_catastrophic_1989}.
 Many recent methods advanced the flexibility of neural networks (for recent reviews, see \cite{parisi_continual_2019, hadsell_embracing_2020, veniat_efficient_2021}).
 However, in addition to mitigating forgetting, several desirable properties in a continually learning agent have been recently suggested \citep{hadsell_embracing_2020, veniat_efficient_2021} including: \textbf{accuracy} on many tasks at the end of a learning episode or at least \textbf{fast adaptation and recovery} of accuracy with minimal additional training.
 The ideal agent would also display \textbf{knowledge transfer} forward, to future tasks and backwards to previously learned tasks, but also transfer to tasks with slightly different computation and or slightly different input or output distributions \citep{veniat_efficient_2021}.
 The algorithm should \textbf{scale} favorably with the number of tasks and maintain \textbf{plasticity}, or the capacity for further learning, Finally, the agent should ideally able to function \textbf{unsupervised} and not rely on access to task labels and task boundaries \citep{hadsell_embracing_2020, rao_continual_2019}.
 We argue for another critical feature: \textbf{contextual behavioral}, where the same inputs may require different responses at different times, a feature that might constrain the solution space to be of more relevance to brain function and to the full complexity of the world.
 A learning agent might struggle to identify reliable contextual signals in high dimensional input space, if they are knowable at all, and with many contextual modifiers it might not be feasible to experience all combinations sufficiently to develop associative responses.
-For example, to an object recognition network the answer to "what is this?" might not always be an "Apple" but rather can be "fruit", "food", "breakfast", possibly a "mistake" if you had ordered an orange, or "sorry" if an annoyed partner points at an apple core on their desk.
-Until an agent has enough information on how to model these complexities, time acts as a reliable scaffold to discover these changing environmental demands.